Foundations for Christian Peacebuilding

 Some Classroom Topics Include:

 Scott is originally from the USA but has spent the last 10 years living and working with YWAM An Cuan, including taking on his role as base director in 2021.
-He is married to Yasmine and has a son named Mateo.
+He is married to Yasmine and has a son, Mateo, and daughter, Linnea.

 Over the last decade Scott has led discipleship training schools, worked with refugee communities, led worship times, and taught in various programs around the world.
 He is passionate about deepening our understanding of Jesus’ teachings and furthering Christ’s ministry of reconciliation in all areas of life and society.